Why it’s time to reimagine long-term care facilities

 Designing with community—and sustainability—in mind is simply good practice for any project, Pamela and Alex explain.
 We all benefit from an inclusive and environmentally focused approach: a space that is comfortable for people with dementia will be comfortable for everyone and an energy-efficient design will be a win for the planet.

 About this article

-This article is part of an ongoing series that features projects funded by Stantec’s Creativity & Innovation Program which celebrates and supports employee ideas that benefit our clients, communities, and company.
-Check back soon for another story in the series.
+This article is part of an ongoing series that features projects funded by Stantec’s Innovation Office, which celebrates and supports employee ideas that benefit our clients, communities, and Company.